-As a result of this approach, users can now publish comments on the complete spectrum of products available on the website.
-Feedback is directly posted on the product's webpage, and users are given several options for parsing the data to their satisfaction.
+As a result, users can now post comments on the complete range of products available on the website.
+Feedback is directly displayed on the product's webpage, and users are provided with various options to analyze the data according to their preferences.

-Customers are empowered when they have options to not only write a product review but also provide seller feedback as well.
+Customers are empowered when they have the option to not only write a product review but also provide feedback about the seller.

 2. Focusing on Customer’s Needs

-In 2013, in an interview with Charlie Rose, Jeff Bezos stated that he would characterize Amazon by the major concept of user-centricity, placing the consumer at the heart of everything Amazon.
+In 2013, during an interview with Charlie Rose, Jeff Bezos stated that he would define Amazon by the central concept of user-centricity, putting the consumer at the core of everything Amazon does.

 Using information to assist users with product offerings in real-time based on their browsing history and past purchases.

-Amazon concentrates on one fundamental criterion for customer service excellence: helpfulness.
+Amazon places a primary focus on a fundamental criterion for achieving customer service excellence: helpfulness.

-Surveys are a vital tool for analyzing customer satisfaction and customer product reviews.
+Surveys play a pivotal role in the analysis of customer satisfaction and product reviews.